DixitPatel/SpringRank/README.md

 ############## Update 2 ##################

-Using trained ranks and beta values from network A gives a lesser sigma score (0.97) on test set (network A)  than for network B (sigma=1.0)
-What is the general expectation ?
+Using trained ranks and beta values from network A gives a lesser sigma score (0.97) on test set of network A than for network B (sigma=1.0) where sigma calculated by the equation : (1-sum(Aij-(Aij+Aji)xprediction(i,j))) What is the expectation here ?